rossmclendon/rossmclendonphotography/_posts/2024-04-04-last-minute-eclipse.md

 If you want, you can switch back to the Chromosphere and Prominences settings and shoot those on the flipside of totatlity in the ~20 seconds leading up to C3.

 ### After C3
-Bailey's beads happen again after C3, so just before C3 you can switch to your Bailey's Beads settings and shoot another burst of those.
-Remember not to look at Bailey's Beads with your unprotected eyes.
-After shooting the burst for the Bailey's Beads after C3 **MAKE SURE TO PUT YOUR FILTER BACK ON*** (within about 30 seconds of the first bead appearing).
+Baily's beads happen again after C3, so just before C3 you can switch to your Baily's Beads settings and shoot another burst of those.
+Remember not to look at Baily's Beads with your unprotected eyes.
+After shooting the burst for the Baily's Beads after C3 **MAKE SURE TO PUT YOUR FILTER BACK ON*** (within about 30 seconds of the first bead appearing).
 If you forget, don't worry - the smoke coming from your camera will eventually remind you.

 ## Partial Phases (Post-Totality)
 Now that totality is done, you can shoot the partial phases again just as you did before.
 Again, make sure you keep the filter on your camera.